phpsu/ShellCommandBuilder/README.md

 #### Conditional Expressions

-Conditional Expressions are currently work in progress.
-The basic API stand but the overall usage might change, especially when it comes down to escaping.
+Conditional Expressions are currently a work in progress.
+The basic API stands, but the overall usage might change, especially when it comes down to escaping.

-There are multiple possible conditional-expression-types, that can be used to build expressions.
+There are multiple conditional-expression-types that can be used to built expressions.
 They are build upon the [Shell-Syntax Bash Reference](https://www.gnu.org/software/bash/manual/html_node/Bash-Conditional-Expressions.html).

-These types exist:
+The following expression-types exist:
 - Artihmetic: ArithmeticExpression::class
 - File: FileExpression::class
 - Shell: ShellExpression::class